 We want to make your life easier, so here are some sites you can try to find different ways of earning college credits that you can transfer into your degree:

-- Study.com: They provide more than 200 courses that your college may accept as transfer credits available through their accelerator membership; you can search for your school here.
+- Study.com: They provide more than 200 courses that your college may accept as transfer credits available through their accelerator membership.
 Plus, you can also take the final exam online!

 - Modern States: They are a non-profit education alliance dedicated to college access for all, in partnership with EDX.
 They make use of free courses available on EDX to prepare you for CLEP and AP exams.
 Their catchphrase is “Freshman Year for Free.”